-Results of National Digestive Disorders Prevalence and Impact Study presented today
+Results of National Digestive Disorders Prevalence and Impact Study

 In order to break the silence surrounding digestive disorders, the Canadian Digestive Health Foundation is presenting the results of its National Digestive Disorders Prevalence & Impact Study Report, Establishing Digestive Health as a National Priority, at the first ever Canadian Digestive Health Strategy and Action Plan Visioning Meeting.
 The Visioning Meeting brings together government officials, association heads, national foundations and leading physicians from across Canada to discuss the future of digestive health in Canada.

 The enormous impacts digestive disorders have on Canadian lives, the economy and the health care system are grossly underestimated because government bodies, physicians and the public are uncomfortable openly discussing the symptoms associated with digestive disorders.
 As a result, there is often a delay in diagnosis, a greater socioeconomic impact and a lack of funding directed towards public education and research for digestive health.

 "I personally experienced the tragic impacts digestive diseases can have, not only on patients, but also on their loved ones when my brother Mike died from esophageal cancer," states Brian Savage, former Montreal Canadien and advocate for the Canadian Digestive Health Foundation.
 "I urge all Canadians who are affected by digestive disorders to speak openly about their illnesses and symptoms to help change the perception of digestive health in Canada for those who will be diagnosed in the future."

 The Canadian Digestive Health Strategy and Action Plan will create a comprehensive, integrated approach so Canadians at all levels can work to reduce the impact of digestive disorders.
 The purpose of the Visioning Meeting is two fold - to start recruiting the coalition that will work together to develop the strategy and to help collect a broad base of issues from all the key stakeholders.
 Then the coalition will work on developing new solutions as well as integrating with other health initiatives already underway.
 Attendees will share ideas on critical topics including prevention, education, delivery of services and the digestive health crisis affecting aboriginal Canadians and our aging population through a series of group working sessions.